-Currently, NetWare servers are supported only with Compaq Fibre Channel Host Bus Adapters (HBA).
-Due to interoperability issues between the current Fibre Channel Protocol (FCP) specification and the Compaq HBA, the Force FCP Response Code setting on the router must be enabled for NetWare configurations.
-Without this setting, the HBA cannot detect tape or robotic devices behind the router.
+Due to interoperability issues NetWare servers utilizing Compaq Fibre Channel Host Bus Adapters (HBA) the Force FCP Response Code on the router must be enabled.
+Without this setting, the HBA will not detect tape or robotic devices behind the router.

-For details, refer to the Fibre Channel Module Configuration sections in the User Interface chapters of the hp StorageWorks Network Storage Router User Guide for details.
+For details, refer to the Fibre Channel Module Configuration sections in the User Interface chapters of the HP StorageWorks Network Storage Router User Guide for details.